BeytullahYayla/Machine-Learning-Notes/README.md

 ## Supervised Machiene Learning
 Thus far supervised machine learning has gained the most traction in use cases across business applications.
 Studying labeled data, these techniques can extend patterns to unlabeled data.

 Supervised learning is used for many business applications from spam filters to movie recommendations.
-We looked at the two broad categories of supervised machine learning:
+We looked at the two broad categories of supervised machine learning: <br>
 *Classification
 *Regression